kaushik912/genai_code/README.md

 Use Ctrl + Shift + V, it worked!

 ### Cycle windows for apps
-- To cycle between windows in vscode, simply press ctrl + w!!
+- To cycle between windows in vscode, simply press ctrl + w
 - To cycle between windows in chrome, simply press command + ~